ZacYoutube/CodingChallenge/README.md

     - When adding a new marker, the center of the map will be set to the `[lat, lng]` of the new marker.
     ---

+BONUS TIME!

+If you have some extra time, feel free to implement any of the following.
+No stress.

-3. Now that you're adding your new markers and saving them, let's make some shapes!
+Now that you're adding your new markers and saving them, let's make some shapes!
 Using the `mapbox-gl-draw` library, let's make a polygon.
 Here's the user story:

       "When I use the draw tool to make a polygon, I want to be able to save it and have it persist and load on refresh."